 They partnered with Alaska Geographic staff to recruit youth and provide organizational support.

 The first cohort was selected and attended an orientation summit in January 2016.
 Under the U.S. Chairmanship of the Arctic Council, the Arctic Youth Ambassadors created many connections by sharing their experiences of life as Arctic citizens.
+They ended their ambassadorships in May 2017 at the Arctic Council Ministerial meeting.

 The third cohort was underway in March of 2020, when the pandemic hit.
 All in-person plans were canceled, and the program shifted to being completely virtual.
 Due to the incredible ambassadors in the third cohort, they were still very successful in completing a number of projects, including a virtual tourism panel.